strategineer/personal-website/content/blog/2024-11-08/index.md

 - Tested in GZDoom.
 - As short and simple as you can get.
-- I remember spending at least an hour or two trying to figure out how to make doors work...
+- I remember spending at least an hour or two trying to figure out how to make doors work.
 Leaving me an hour to figure everything else out.
 - At least you can finish it!

 ## [speed002.wad](/wads/speed002.wad)